 We were aided in our conference planning by a strong cadre of dedicated fellow mystery writers who deeply love Crime Bake, which is known as a writer's conference.
 Sure, there were issues, false starts and some mistakes, but I was so grateful for the hard work of each of them because it has been vital to this venture and responsible for us selling out at the beginning of August.

 This Arkansas mother of three has been a published author for 25 years (her second husband gave her what I consider an extremely romantic gift -- a typewriter for her to become a writer -- as a wedding gift so, as she says, she "kept him").
 One of her characters has inspired a video game coming out early next year and CBS is developing a series based on her Harper Connolly books.
-We were very fortunate to have her as our Guest of Honor.
+We were very fortunate to have her as our Guest of H

 Our weekend lineup also included best-selling New England authors Dennis Lehane (seen here and personally invited by yours truly after stalking him at my local chain bookstore), Julia Spencer-Fleming, Hallie Ephron, Sheila Connolly and so many others, as well as exciting debut authors like Barb Ross.
 The schedule of fascinating panels also featured fabulous forensics experts, as well as 10 agents and editors from New York and New England.
 How could we not succeed?